kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 {% endhighlight %}

-Instead of passing just `Validators.required` inside our array for the email control, we are now passing `Validators.compose()` function, which takes in an array of any validators we one to use.
+Instead of passing just `Validators.required` inside our array for the email control (as the second element to our array), we are now passing the return value of a `Validators.compose()` function call, which takes an array of any validators we one to use.
 In this case, we want to use both the `Validators.required` built-in validator, as well as our custom `this.checkIfA` validator.

-Whatever we type into the input field now needs to pass both of these validations in order for the field to be valid, exactly what we want.
+Whatever we type into the input field now needs to pass *both* of these validations for the field to be valid - exactly what we want!

 ### Displaying validation errors

-As you might have guessed, we can use `.valid` inside our template to check if a field control is valid or not and conditionally trigger HTML tags depending on the value.
-So let's explore that in more detail.
+As you might have guessed, we can inspect the  `.valid` property inside our template to check if a field control is valid or not, and conditionally trigger HTML tags depending on the value.
+Let's explore that in more detail.

 In AngularJS 1.x we had a helpful feature - `ngMessages` that we could use to more easily display helpful messages to the user and explain why their form is invalid.
 Let's see how we can easily recreate `ngMessages` in Angular 2.

-In the previous section I showed a little snippet that we can use in our HTML template to see output the validity of our email input field.
-Admittedly, that was quite a verbose way of doing it and if we want to keep our templates clean and easy to read then we better use this following approach.
+In the previous section I provided a little snippet that we can use in our HTML template to see output the validity of our email input field.
+Admittedly that was quite a verbose way of doing it and - if we want to keep our templates clean and easy to read - it would be far better use the following approach.

-What we will do is, inside our component class, we will define a property for our email control, that we can easily access inside our template.
+Inside our component class we will define a property for our email control, which we can easily access from inside our template.

 {% highlight javascript %}